AdobeDocs/journeys.nl-NL/help/using/action/about-custom-action-configuration.md

    >Gebruik geen spaties of speciale tekens.
 Gebruik niet meer dan 30 tekens.

 1. Voeg een beschrijving aan uw actie toe.
 Deze stap is optioneel.
-1. Het aantal ritten dat van deze actie gebruik maakt, wordt weergegeven in het **[!UICONTROL Used in]** veld.
-U kunt op de **[!UICONTROL View journeys]** knop klikken om de lijst met ritten weer te geven die deze handeling gebruikt.
+1. The number of journeys that use this action is displayed in the **[!UICONTROL Used in]** field.
+You can click the **[!UICONTROL View journeys]** button to display the list of  journeys using this action.
 1. Define the different **[!UICONTROL URL Configuration]** parameters.
 Zie [](../action/url-configuration.md).
 1. Configureer de **[!UICONTROL Authentication]** sectie.
 Deze configuratie is het zelfde als voor gegevensbronnen.
 Zie [](../datasource/external-data-sources.md#section_wjp_nl5_nhb).
 1. Define the **[!UICONTROL Message parameters]**.
 Zie [](../action/defining-the-message-parameters.md).